popoory67/DX12_Rendering/README/README_EN.md

 Depending on the priority, certain details are as follows.

     0) Processing tasks on each thread
-    1) Processing vertices (Base pass)
-    2) PSO management(loading, storing)
+    1) PSO management(loading, storing)
-    3) Procesing Basic material and texture (Material pass, Post-process pass)
+    2) Procesing Basic material and texture (Material pass, Post-process pass)
-    4) Loading Autodesk FBX
+    3) Loading Autodesk FBX
-    5) Skeletal animation
+    4) Skeletal animation
-    6) Thread pooling
+    5) Thread pooling

 Other than that, it can be implemented additional things that are interesting.
 <br><br>